 Details of earlier research papers and ongoing research.

 Recent graduate students (at Warwick): Anastasia Allayioti, Yunyi Zhang, Jingwen Shi and Francesco Saverio Gaudio.

 My current research interests: empirical macro, time series econometrics with macro and financial variables, and some data science.

-My current affiliations: Warwick University, CAMA (ANU), NIESR, EABCN and the Artificial Intelligence Innovation Network (AIIN) at Warwick University.
+My current affiliations: Warwick University, CAMA (ANU), NIESR, EABCN and the Artificial Intelligence Innovation Network (AIIN).